bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Anchor:** 00:54:14

 Okay.
-So, I guess I just don't understand how descent works well enough, like why there would be multiple rounds.
+So, I guess I just don't understand how dissent works well enough, like why there would be multiple rounds.
 But isn't it the case that Bob's message is XOR with the two adjacent Diffie-Hellman shared secrets?
 So How is it that you can figure out Bob's message?

-**TIm Ruffing:** 00:54:43
+**Tim Ruffing:** 00:54:43

 Okay, I think there are multiple things here.
 So, yes, I didn't explain to you how Dissent works.